 Christmas in Europe is special, it’s the time that most cities set up Christmas markets to provide local hand made goods and foods for sale during the holidays.

 Rather than buying several tickets for each country you visit, (Eurail 888.382-7245) offers one easy pass with four options for traveling by rail through 24 European countries: the Global Pass, Select Pass, Regional Pass and One Country Pass.

-For $505, I pick the 5-time use Eurail Select Pass, good in three bordering countries, Germany, Switzerland and Austria, for two months.
+I picked the 5-time use Eurail Select Pass, good in three bordering countries, Germany, Switzerland and Austria, for two months.
 Youths under the age of 26 and groups of two or more can travel for a lot less.

 It may sound expensive, but when you factor in renting a car, fuel and pit stops, traveling first class by rail makes sense.
 Rail rides are exceptionally smooth and loaded with amenities.